Automobile

 Oil Cooler Definition

 The oil cooler is in the form of a small radiator located in front of the water-based radiator system.
 Its primary purpose is to lower the temperature of the vehicle while running.
-That’s the component works only the vehicle is running.
+That’s the component that works only the vehicle is running.
 The cooled oil serves a lot of purpose to the high-stress transmission oil.
 Engines with cooling fans rapidly cool both the water- and oil-based radiator, which is why offer additional benefits.

 The enhancement of cooling efficiently keeps heated engine oil working at cooler temperatures and also reduces the chance of premature breakdown.
-The breakdown of oil loses the ability to lubricate and to act as a coolant.
+The breakdown of oil loses the ability to lubricate and act as a coolant.

-Types of Engine Oil Cooler
+Types of Engine Oil Coolers

 Oil-to-water cooler: in these types of oil coolers, the coolant passes through a heat exchanger element of some parts.
-The coolant is enabled either by adding heat to cold oil or draw heat from excessive hot oil.
+The coolant is enabled either by adding heat to cold oil or drawing heat from excessive hot oil.

-Oil-to-air cooler: is a small radiator that enables the engine oil to be cooled directly from an ambient air from the cooling fans.
-Most of the oil-to-air coolers work with a thermostatically controlled bypass valve that stops the engine oil from passing through the cooler without reaching its desired operating temperature.
+Oil-to-air cooler: is a small radiator that enables the engine oil to be cooled directly from ambient air from the cooling fans.
+Most of oil-to-air coolers work with a thermostatically controlled bypass valve that stops the engine oil from passing through the cooler without reaching its desired operating temperature.

 Working principle of an oil cooler

 In the working of oil-to-air coolers, they are usually mounted in front of the radiator, although they are of the same shape.
-This gives the engine oil quick access to coldest fresh air from the cooling fan.
+This gives the engine oil quick access to the coldest fresh air from the cooling fan.
 In most cases, the oil passes from the engine in the form of a “sandwich” adapter.

-Some systems are designed with remote that is a mount for oil filter and an additional adapter that uses the existing oil filter.
+Some systems are designed with a remote that is a mount for the oil filter and an additional adapter that uses the existing oil filter.
 The existing oil filter mounts to plumb hoses to the cooler and the remote filter base.

-There is often an inline thermostat that offers same bypass function.
+There is often an inline thermostat that offers the same bypass function.
 In vehicles where there is no space to mount at the front of the radiator, manufacturers provide coolers elsewhere in the engine.
 Some even feature their own cooling fan.
 This design is much like the dry-sump lubrication system.

 Watch the video to have more understanding of the oil cooler system: